ZiqianLiao/ZiqianLiao.github.io/MRI_dementia_reg_analysis.md

-Prediction of Patient Survival with ICU Data
+MRI-Based Prediction of Dementia with Regression and Survival Analysis
 ================
 Joanna Shen, Ziqian Liao
 2022-12-12